 You can use maps to optimize the placement of tables on the AMPs in your system or to redistribute table rows after a system expansion.
 Before doing this, it is important to consider some general concepts.

-- This type of map includes all AMPs within a specified range.
+- Contiguous maps include all AMPs within a specified range.
 By default, every system has one contiguous map that includes every AMP in the system.
-Vantage creates contiguous maps during a system initialization, configuration, or reconfiguration.
+Teradata Database creates contiguous maps during a system initialization, configuration, or reconfiguration.

-- This type of map includes a subset of AMPs from a contiguous map.
-By default, each system that enables MAPS Architecture has a 1-AMP sparse map and an n-AMP sparse map, where n is the number of nodes in the system.
-You can also create new sparse maps if you have appropriate database privileges.
+- Sparse maps are smaller maps that contain only a limited number of AMPs.
+By default, each system that enables Teradata Database MAPS Architecture has a 1-AMP sparse map and an n-AMP sparse map, where n is the number of nodes in the system.

 Secondary index tables use the same map as their base (indexed) table.
 Tables and join indexes are assigned a map either explicitly or by default.